Midwexican

 ingredients to make green tomato salsa on a baking sheet including green tomatoes, onion, jalapeno, and garlic cloves.

 • Yellow or white onion - I've used both here with success.
 Plus they get roasted along with the rest of the vegetables.
-Avoid red onion as it will discolor the resulting salsa and I wanted to keep it as green looking as possible.
+Avoid red onion as it will discolor the resulting salsa, and I wanted to keep it as green-looking as possible.

 • Garlic - I tend to use 4-5 garlic cloves, but you can certainly use more!
 Roasted garlic is much tamer than fresh garlic in this salsa.

 • Jalapeno - I like the heat, so I add two jalapenos.
 You could also use serrano peppers.
+Alternatively, I've also used pickled jalapenos, which give the resulting salsa a slightly fermented and fiery tang.

 • Lime juice - Freshly squeezed lime juice makes this roasted salsa pop!